anson-li/Search-Parser/README.md

 	cat data.txt | java parser

 This results in the generation and the completion of the four main textfiles: reviews.txt, pterms.txt, rterms.txt, and scores.txt.

-to compare the file to the sample on eClass run the following where the eclass version is (review_eClass.txt, pterms_eClass.txt ...)
+To compare the file to the sample on eClass, run the following where the eclass version is (review_eClass.txt, pterms_eClass.txt ...)

 	diff reviews_eClass.txt reviews.txt